 Running a DMP

-After the first few months, administering your DMP shouldn’t take long at all.
-The payments just leave your bank account each month.
-The most common things that happen are:
+After the first few months, it’s easy to run your DMP.
+The payments just leave your bank account each month!

-If your income or expenses change a lot you may need to revise your DMP offers downward if you are finding it difficult to manage.
+If your income or expenses change a lot, you may need to revise your DMP offers downward if you are finding it difficult to manage.
 You don’t want to be changing the amounts every month though.
 You want a number you can manage to pay every month without a problem.

 - increase your DMP payments